Competitive Admissions Process

 Fall 2019 application deadline is May 1, 2019.

-*Please note that the application deadlines will be moving to December 1, 2018 for Summer 2019 entry, May 1 for Fall 2019 entry, and August 1 for Spring 2019 entry.
-Applicants will be considered TCC complete if they will graduate from the required TCC during the semester in which the deadline is located.
-For example, applicants who will graduate from a required TCC after completion of the Fall 2018 semester will be considered TCC complete for the December 1, 2018 deadline.
+*Applicants will be considered TCC complete if they will graduate from the required TCC during the semester in which the deadline is located.
+For example, applicants who will graduate from a required TCC after completion of the Fall 2019 semester will be considered TCC complete for the December 1, 2019 deadline.

 The Dental Hygiene program is taught in cooperation with Valdosta State University.